arsyad-ah/weather-app/README.md

 # Future Works

+- There is a GIS extension in Postgresql that allows fast calculation of latitude/longitude coordinates to get the next nearest point.
+However, due to time constraints, I was not able to explore much and use the extension in this version of the App.
 - The calendar component needs some rework as it may automatically close the window and allow users to select unavailable time.
 The current work around it to return an empty image placeholder
 - The location select menu can be quite long.
 A scroll select menu feature might improve the user's experience
 - A nicer/better selection of weather images based on different forecast values